 — A User from MacRumors Forums

 iTunes error 2006 is the error messages we would receive mostly when we try to restore or update our iDevice with iTunes.
-With the arriving of new iOS 12 and iPhone XS(Max)/XR, more and more people would try to use iTunes to backup and restore their iPhone data or update to new iOS.
+With the arrival of new iOS 14 beta/iOS 13, more and more people would try to use iTunes to backup and restore their iPhone data or update to new iOS.
 Like the user in the above questions, the process of restoring or updating your iOS device would suddenly end, then a window with the message saying “An unknown error occurred (2006)” popped up.

 In this case, is there a way to help you get out of this error and continue the restore/ update process?
 Fortunately, this article can render you several solutions on how to fix iTunes error 2006.
 Check it out now and give a try!

 iTunes error 2001 is highly likely to occur when the connection between the computer and your iDevice is interrupted during the restore or update process.
 In this case, though you can give a try to plug it out and reconnect it to your computer, you can first try to restart it before doing so, which is both a safe and efficient way.

 If you are using an old version of iTunes, there is more possibility for you to encounter this kind of iTunes error.